An open letter from Peter

 and performances that would otherwise be ignored.
 We thank our customers for

-supporting our efforts through the past 56 years.
+supporting our efforts through the past 60 years.

 Since

-quintets of Anton Reicha for some of its concerts.
-Several
+Anton Reicha for many of its concerts.
+A few years ago, Charles David Lehrer

-years ago, Charles David Lehrer edited the original publications of these 24
+edited the original publications of these 24 quintets and made parts and scores

-quintets and made parts and scores that he put on the International Double Reed
+that he put on the International Double Reed Society web site.
+I was delighted

-who convinced me that it would be a grand project for the Westwood Wind Quintet
+to find these and contacted “Chick” Lehrer, who convinced me that it would be a

-to record all 24 of the quintets, a feat that had only been done once (many
+grand project for the Westwood Wind Quintet to record all 24 of the quintets, a

-years ago) and never by an American ensemble.
-In working on the Reicha quintets, I found Reicha to be even more profound
+ensemble.
+In working on the recordings of the Reicha quintets, I have found

-and enjoyable than I had previously thought.
-These are fantastic pieces of
+Reicha to be even more profound and enjoyable than I had previously

-music by a major composer of the period.
-They are not just good pieces by an
+period.
+They are not just good pieces by an average composer; they are excellent

-average composer; they are excellent pieces by a composer of the first rank.
+pieces by a composer of the first rank.
+They have been described as “symphonies

-of the finest music ever penned” (Ritter, Audiophile Audition).
-I am
+in miniature” with “some of the finest music ever penned” (Ritter,

-pleased to say that we finished recording all of these wonderful works and all
+Audiophile Audition).
+I am pleased to say that we finished recording all of these wonderful works and all 24 are now available on

-24 are now available on 12 CDs.
-The CDs are available either individually or in
+12 CDs.
+The CDs are available either individually or in a box set at a discount

-a box set at a discount price.
-See Reicha for
+price.
+See Reicha for more information.

 Sincerely,